pkp/citationStyleLanguage/readme.md

 Each CSL file has it's own licensing information attached to the XML.

 ## Compatibility
-This plugin is compatible with OJS 3.3.x and OMP 3.3.x.
+This plugin is compatible with OJS 3.2.x, OJS 3.3.x and OMP 3.3.x.